Message Passing

 Client-Server Communication

-A system in which the receiver (server) does care about the sender and is normally responsible for sending a reply message.
+Communication follows the client-server paradigm when the receiver (server) does care about the sender and is normally responsible for sending a reply message.

-Knowledge of the sender can be implemented by
+Knowledge of the sender can be implemented by:

 Client-Server communication is basically synchronous, using the rendezvous as a primitive for building up more sophisticated communication mechanisms, including asynchronous ones.